awslabs/aws-iatk/docs/tutorial/examples/retrieve_cfn_info.md

 description: Example to showcase how to retrieve info from a CloudFormation Stack
 ---

-This example shows how to use `get_stack_outputs` and `get_physical_id_from_stack` to retrieve information from a deployed CloudFormation Stack.
+This example shows how to use `get_stack_outputs` and `get_physical_id_from_stack` to retrieve information from a deployed AWS CloudFormation Stack.
 They are useful if you deploy your stack directly with a CloudFormation template.

 ### System Under Test